-For water supplies which are either softened or desalinated, or where the water supply may alternate between a water tank and a reticulated public supply or another supply, or where there is a variable supply (e.g. from a bore or public reticulated supply from various water sources), the anode must be inspected (and replaced if there is any sign of depletion) within five (5) years of its installation.
+For water supplies which are either softened or desalinated, or where the water supply may alternate between a water tank and a reticulated public supply or another supply, or where there is a variable supply (e.g. from a bore or public reticulated supply from various water sources), the anode must be inspected (and replaced if there is any sign of depletion) within five (5) years of its installation, and within every three (3) years thereafter.

-For all water supplies, if the anode is not replaced during a major service (refer to "Major Service Every Five Years" on page 13) then the maximum time after installation when the anode should be replaced for this electric water heater is eight (8) years.
+For all water supplies, if the anode is not replaced during a major service (refer to "Major Service Every Five Years" on page 15) then the maximum time after installation when the anode should be replaced for this water heater is ten (10) years.